Updated on: November 1, 2022

 LastPass: Customer Support

-LastPass provides priority email support for Premium and Families users, with support offered in English, Dutch, French, German, Italian, Spanish, Portuguese, Mandarin, Japanese, and Korean.
+LastPass provides priority email support for Premium and Families users, with support offered in English, Dutch, French, German, Italian, Spanish, and Portuguese.

 LastPass also provides a pretty good online knowledge base — with dozens of informative articles about basic password manager setup, 2FA, LastPass Authenticator, vault auditing tools, and tons of information for enterprise users.
 However, LastPass doesn’t offer as wide a range of video tutorials as 1Password does.

 LastPass has a fairly active support forum, but it’s not as easily searchable or well-organized as 1Password’s, so I had a hard time finding up-to-date information through the user forums.